pattonsgirl/Spring2022-CEG2350/Labs/Lab10/LabTemplate.md

 5. The gateway address:
 6. The DHCP server address:
 7. The DNS server address:
+8. How packets reach the Internet:

 ## Part 2 Answers

 1. How to find hostname for `3.228.104.170`:
-1. Port scan command:
+2. Port scan command:
-   - List of ports and services:
+   - List of open ports:
-1. How to view webpage:
+3. How to view webpage:
-1. Command to find SSH version:
+4. Command to find SSH version:
    - Version information:

 ## Part 3 Answers